kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 That's where JavaScript frameworks and libraries came in. <a href="http://www.javascriptmvc.com/">JavaScript MVC</a>, <a href="https://dojotoolkit.org/">Dojo</a> and <a href="http://backbonejs.org/">Backbone</a> were the first popular ones, then came Angular, Ember, Dart, Knockout...and on and on.

 <h3>...The ES6 Makeover Arrives...</h3>
-Then JavaScript got a major update called ES6, or ES2015.
+Next, JavaScript got a major update called <a href="http://exploringjs.com/es6/">ES6</a>, or ES2015.
 Its syntax and features closely matched those of the more traditional languages, Java, C#, etc.

 <h3>...At (Roughly) The Same Time That React Arrives</h3>
-And then came React JS.
+And then came React.
 It's a library for building the view portion of your application.

 A React view is built with <a href="https://css-tricks.com/modular-future-web-components/">web components</a>, which have been around for a while but is now rising in popularity.
 A web component is a custom HTML tag encapsulates other tags, CSS styles and JS functionality...it's essentially a widget.